 5. Use GoCardless for seamless international payments

 When you’re an international business competing in the global marketplace, you don’t want your payments process to take up any more time than necessary.
-A borderless payments system like GoCardless could be an excellent addition to your global business organization, providing you with the opportunity to collect recurring payments from your customers’ bank accounts overseas and settling them back in your home country.
+An international payments system like GoCardless could be an excellent addition to your global business organization, providing you with the opportunity to collect recurring payments from your customers’ bank accounts overseas and settling them back in your home country.

 We can help